xslingcn/xslingcn.github.io/content/posts/open-world-analysis/index.md

 ***
 The first intuitive observation from the three games is that the player is placed in an open environment – sometimes after a brief introduction of background story while sometimes not – and provided with a set of approaches to interact with the surroundings.
 It’d be natural to conclude a first non-negotiable convention of open-world games: `providing a free-roaming and interactive environment`.

-Also in the rhetorical analysis of each sample, it's noted that all of them try  `creating an immersive entertainment experience` for the players, so this should be the second non-negotiable convention.
+Also in the rhetorical analysis of each sample, it's noted that all of them try  `creating an immersive entertaining experience` for the players, so this should be the second non-negotiable convention.

-Thirdly, this virtual environment should be `scaled right for players to travel and interact`.
+Thirdly, this virtual environment should be `scaled appropriately for players to travel and interact`.
 So that the environment can contain enough spatial elements to form the landscape of a world, while not being too strange in size.

 And since the three samples are different in whether to have quests, plots, NPCs, or even an ultimate goal, they're all negotiable.